skrusche63/spark-arules/README.md

 The goal of association rule mining then is to discover all rules that have a support and confidence that is higher to user-defined thresholds
 *minimum support* and *minimum confidence*.
 The challenge is choose the right thresholds with respect to the considered transaction database.

-This is a major problem, as one usually has limited resources for analyzing the mining results, and fine tuning of the thresholds is time-consuming job:
+This is a major problem, as one usually has limited resources for analyzing the mining results, and fine tuning of the thresholds is time-consuming job.
+The problem is especially associated with *minimum support*:

-**Thresholds are set too high**:
+**Threshold is set too high**:
 This generates too few results and valuable information may be omitted.

-**Thresholds are set too low**:
+**Threshold is set too low**:
 This can generate a huge amount of results, and the mining task may become very slow.

+The dependency of association rule algorithms on *minimum confidence* makes it almost impossible to "automate" association rule mining or use it streaming data sources.

+To overcome this problem, [Philippe-Fournier Viger](http://www.philippe-fournier-viger.com/) redefined the problem of association mining as **the top-k association rules** (2012).
+The proposed algorithm only depends on the parameters *k*, the number of rules to be generated, and *minimum confidence*.